 Erected 2008 by Florence and Rosie Smith.

 Credits.
 This page was last revised on April 20, 2018.
-This page originally submitted on December 14, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 424 times since then.
+It was originally submitted on December 14, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 471 times since then and 22 times this year.
 Last updated on April 20, 2018, by Larry Mauch of Yankee Hill, California.
-Photos: 1, 2, 3, 4. submitted on December 14, 2012, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+Photos: 1, 2, 3, 4. submitted on December 14, 2012, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.